-Community development: making each voice countSep 6, 2016
+Community development: making each voice countJun 15, 2017

-UNDP is helping women and men residents of the mentioned communities implement and finance these plans as part of the five-year project “Integrated Support to Rural Development: Building Resilient Communities”, financed by the Government of the Russian Federation and implemented by UNDP in Armenia, in close partnership with the RA Ministry of Territorial Administration and Development.
+These initiatives are part of the five-year “Integrated Support to Rural Development: Building Resilient Communities” project, financed by the Government of the Russian Federation and implemented by UNDP in Armenia, in close partnership with the RA Ministry of Territorial Administration and Development.
 The project budget is over USD 5 million and is aimed at increasing income-generation opportunities and supporting rural infrastructure in borderline communities of Tavush region.

 UNDP in Armenia

 Mobile: (+374 91) 420122